anachronic/importmagic.el/README.md

 `importmagic.el` is an Emacs package inspired on
 @alecthomas's [importmagic](https://github.com/alecthomas/importmagic)
 library.
 It resolves unimported symbols in your Python buffers.
-This is what it looks like on my Emacs:
+This is what it looks like on Emacs:

 ![Example of Import Magic at work](importmagic.gif)

 ## Usage
-The default behavior sets only one key binding: `C-c i`.
-It solves imports for the symbol at point, which works *great* when using a cool syntax checker like [Flycheck](http://www.flycheck.org/), because you can have visual aid for symbols that you need to import.
+The default behavior sets only one key binding: `C-c C-l`.
+It solves imports for every unresolved symbol in the buffer, prompting for one import at a time.
+If there are no imports found for a given symbol, importmagic will let you know at the end of the process.

 By default, `importmagic.el` will recursively index every symbol from the current buffer's directory, which means you should get fairly